 How to Use Time-Out Like a Pro to Improve Your Child’s Behavior

-When I worked as a child therapist, I found that many parents are quick to say that they have tried time-out and it did not work.
-But did you know that there are specific techniques to use in order for time-out to work that many parents are not actually using?
+When I worked as a child therapist, I found that many parents are quick to say that they’ve tried time-out and it didn’t work.
+But did you know that there are specific techniques for using time-out effectively?
+And that many parents aren’t actually using these techniques?

 Before I get into some research-based techniques for using time-out effectively, I want to emphasize that discipline should always be fair and reasonable.